Rodio346/mythical-javascript/README.md

 Just like prototype chain here we have identifiers resolution based on parent.
 Now environments records can be of different type:

 1. Object Environment Records: Appeared in global context and inside the `with` statement
-2. Declarative Environment Records: Function Environment Records & Module Environment Records
+2. Declarative Environment Records: Function Environment Records & Module Environment Records (Function Declaration, Variable Declaration and Catch)

 Object Environment Records can be record of global environment.
 Also Objectenv records do have associated binding object which may store some properties from the record.
 It can be provided as `this` value.